This post contains affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 If so, follow this link to the SafetyWing Nomad Insurance page.
 Here you can easily sign-up and find information on their current insurance policies including Nomad Insurance and Remote Health.
 Read through the Nomad Insurance specifics, even the small print and decide if SafetyWing covers everything you need in a travel insurance.

-Again, you can find my complete SafetyWing review here where I talk about the positives but also the limitations in the Nomad Insurance.
+Again, you can find my complete SafetyWing review here where I talk about the positives but also the limitations of the Nomad Insurance.